OsmanKandemir/docf-sec-check/README.md

 ## Description

-DockF-Sec-Check helps to make you Dockerfile commands more secure.
+DockF-Sec-Check helps to make your Dockerfile commands more secure.

 ## ScreenShot